-The Nomination Committee is also responsible to review the Board Diversity Policy, as appropriate; and review the measurable objectives that the Board has set for implementing the Board Diversity Policy, and the progress on achieving the objectives; and make disclosure of its review results in the Corporate Governance Report annually.
+The Nomination Committee is also responsible to review the board diversity policy of the Company (the "Board Diversity Policy"), as appropriate; review the measurable objectives that the Board has set for implementing the Board Diversity Policy, and the progress on achieving the objectives; and make disclosure of its review results in the Corporate Governance Report annually.

-During the year ended 31 December 2021, the Nomination Committee was primarily responsible, among others, for:
+During the year ended 31 December 2023, the Nomination Committee was primarily responsible, among others, for:

-- reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board on a regular basis and make recommendations to the Board regarding any proposed changes; - identifying individuals suitably qualified to become Board members and select or make recommendations to the Board on selection of individuals nominated for directorships; - assessing the independence of the independent non-executive Directors, having regard to the requirements under the applicable laws, rules and regulations; - making recommendations to the Board on relevant matters relating to the appointment or re-appointment of directors and succession planning for the Directors and, in particular, the chairman of the Board and the CEO of the Company; and - reviewing the policy on Board diversity and any measurable objectives for implementing such policy.
+- reviewing the structure, size and composition (including the skills, knowledge, experience and diversity of perspectives) of the Board on a regular basis and make recommendations to the Board regarding any proposed changes; - identifying individuals suitably qualified to become Board members and select or make recommendations to the Board on selection of individuals nominated for directorships; - assessing the independence of the independent non-executive Directors, having regard to the requirements under the applicable laws, rules and regulations; - making recommendations to the Board on relevant matters relating to the appointment or re-appointment of directors and succession planning for the Directors and, in particular, the chairman of the Board and the CEO of the Company; and - reviewing the Board Diversity Policy and any measurable objectives for implementing such policy.